Get your Home Inspection and Termite Inspection done with one Appointment!!!

-PCA Inspections has partnered with one of the premier pest control companies in the San Francisco Bay Area, Silver Eagle Termite & Pest Control Services.
 With one appointment you are able to schedule both your Termite Inspection and General Home Inspection.
 This prevents the hassle of scheduling two separate appointments with two separate companies.

 Our Termite Inspections will provide a full report including a building diagram identifying the location of the WDO, recommended treatments, and an estimated cost for the treatment and repair of the damage.

 Frequently Asked Questions

 A Termite Inspection is a noninvasive examination of the exterior and interior of a structure in search of evidence of termites and other Wood Destroying Organisms or conditions susceptible to WDO damage.

 - What are some other names for Termite Inspections?